Statistics (STAT)

 STAT 040.
 INTRODUCTION TO R AND SAS.
 (3 Credits)

 This course will cover how to access, structure, format, manipulate and archive data using R and SAS.
 It will include topics in data inputting, merging files, cleaning data, data summary, descriptive statistics, running procedure statements, graphical presentation of data, loops, if/then statements, and creating your own scripts and functions that extend the language.
-Prereq.: MATH 020 or equivalent college algebra course, knowledge of basic software tools including word processing, email, Internet browsers, and presentation software.
+Additional requirements: Knowledge of basic software tools including word processing, email, Internet browsers, and presentation software.
 Course is for the Data Analytics major or minor, or the Actuarial Science major.

 Level: Non Degree Coursework, Professional Health Care, Undergraduate